danieldsouza13/RAG-Conversational-AI/README.md

-# RAG Application with Cohere LLM and MongoDB Atlas Retriever
+# RAG Covnersational AI with Cohere LLM and MongoDB Atlas Retriever

-This project is a Retrieval-Augmented Generation (RAG) application using LangChain Community, MongoDB Atlas, and the Cohere LLM model.
+This project is a Retrieval-Augmented Generation (RAG) Conversational AI using LangChain Community, MongoDB Atlas, and the Cohere LLM model.
 It demonstrates how to ingest documents, create embeddings, and use them to answer queries with a language model.

 ## Setup Instructions